 Sometimes it is not necessary to remove the existing cabinets/appliances because they are in acceptable condition.
 Yet the flooring still needs to be replaced.

 As noted earlier, if you are installing thin flooring, such as luxury vinyl, laminate, or tile, it is possible to lay the flooring right up to the cabinets.
 The ragged edge of the flooring is then covered over with quarter-round or base molding.
 Higher types of flooring such as solid hardwood present a problem because of the cabinet-height issue mentioned earlier.
 This can be mitigated by:

 - Using engineered wood flooring rather than solid hardwood.
 Engineered wood, a "sandwich" of wood veneer on top and high-grade plywood below, is slightly thinner than solid hardwood;

 - Laying the finish flooring straight onto the subfloor with no additional underlayment.
-This additional underlayment, by itself, would add another 1/4" to 1/2" to the total flooring thickness--not something you can afford in this scenario.
+This additional underlayment, by itself, would add another 1/4 inch to 1/2 inch to the total flooring thickness.

 One off-shoot of this question is whether one should paint the home interior before installing flooring or the other way around.
 The occasional paint drip on pre-finished wood flooring, while no fun, can be peeled off with a fingernail.

 In this case, the answer can go either way.
 It is impossible to get paint on your finished flooring if it hasn't been installed yet.
-As a do-it-yourself painter, you can really let loose when you don't have to worry about mess.
+As a do-it-yourself painter, you can really let loose when you don't have to worry about a mess.
 Rather than taking the careful approach of working with a roller and brush, you can use a spray painter.
-Spray painters work faster but get paint on everything that isn't covered--it leaves no prisoners.
+Spray painters work faster but get paint on everything that isn't covered.